 When natives gave feathers to each other, it was not only an expression but could be used in ancient treaties that were made by giving someone something from oneself – one’s own personal identity.
 A feather is given on behalf of all members of a community when making peace with another tribe and this means that all those people carry responsibility for upholding the treaty.

-Symbolism of the Native American Headdress
+The symbolism of the Native American Headdress

-A very common symbol of Native American culture is the headdress (or war bonnet), which uses feathers to represent a tribe’s history and their clan.
+A very common symbol of Native American culture is the headdress (or war bonnet), which uses feathers to represent a tribe’s history and clan.
 The distinctive look of the headdresses worn by traditional dancers is as varied among tribes as they are spectacular with each feather used in its creation carrying sacred meaning based on how it was obtained or what bird gave up its life for it.

 Many tribal groups believe that certain birds have spiritual powers capable of healing sicknesses or giving protection from evil spirits.
 For example, Lakota people believed eagles were messengers between heaven and earth because they could see the future.
 In the Iroquois beliefs, a turkey is a messenger that carries prayers to heaven.
+Read more about the turkey symbolism.

 Tribal Believes Regarding Feathers